Why You Feel Like You’re Walking on Eggshells in Your Relationship

 The mechanism is simple.
 You respond to what has been repeated.
 A tone, a look, a pause, a well-worn annoyance.

-With repetition, you treat early cues as reliable indicators of what may come next.
+With repetition, you treat early cues as reliable indicators of what comes next.
 Anger, withdrawal, coldness, criticism, or a change in atmosphere that is hard to name but easy to feel.

 You stop meeting the moment as if it were new.
 You start reading it through what similar situations have cost you before.

-Your behaviour begins to adapt in advance, not to what is happening now, but to what can follow.
+Behaviour adapts in advance, not to what is happening now, but to what may follow.

-You speak more carefully, reveal less, and soften your position in advance.
-The interplay is shaped by what you have come to expect.
+You speak more carefully, reveal less, and soften your position before it has been challenged.
+The interaction is shaped by what you have come to expect.

 What Walking on Eggshells Looks Like in Practice

-A conversation may end, yet the body stays primed.
-Although physical tension may drop for a while, the expectation of another change in tone or atmosphere stays active.
+A conversation ends, yet the body stays primed.
+Physical tension may drop for a while, but the expectation of another change in tone or atmosphere stays active.
 You remain alert, tracking for signs that the cycle will recur.

 In practice, this background of tension shows up in small, repeated adjustments.